 AllWatcher API instead of the

 Status API.
 Unfortunately there is a long running issue that means that requesting the full status from Juju creates a lot of queries to the database and can cause a dramatic slowdown.
 If you’re only concerned with one application or one unit, this seems very wasteful.

 wait-for command uses the same principle as the model-cache and pylibjuju, that is, by listening to the changes from the

 AllWatcher we can create a view of the world as it happens.

 wait-for command currently supports the following entities (others are being added):

 As long as there is a bootstrapped controller, you can run the

-wait-for command before or after you apply the changes to Juju, either way doesn’t matter.
+wait-for command either before or after you apply the changes to Juju—the order doesn’t matter.

 juju deploy mysql juju wait-for application mysql --query='status=="active"'